samanth4caballer0/turtlebot_online_path_planning/README.md

 Using these behaviors, you have to implement the following task.

 The robot has to navigate to a list of points and in each one it has to check if there is an object on it.
-If there is an object, it picks it up and takes it to `(-1.5, -1.5)` if the object was a `beer` can or to `(1.5, 1.5)` if the object was a `coke` can.
+If there is an object, it picks it up and takes it to `(-0.5, 3.5)`.
 Once there, the robot leaves the object and goes to the next point.
-The task ends once two objects have been collected or all provided points have been explored.
+The task ends once all objects have been collected.
 The points where the objects can be found are:

-* (1.25, 0.5)
-* (1.25, -1.25)
-* (0.0, -1.25)
+* (1.4, 0.7)
-* (-0.5, 1.25)
+* (2.4, 3.15)
-* (-1.25, 0.5)
+* (0.7, 2.5)

-An execution example can be found [here](http://eia.udg.edu/~npalomer/imgs/robotica/BT.mp4).

-> Notice that in the video a task planning node is used instead of a simple controller as the one provided in this package.

 <p align="center"> <img src="./media/env.png" width=400px/> </p>